 This article is for educational purposes and does not constitute legal or tax advice.
 For specific advice applicable to your business, please contact a professional.

 Efficiently training new hires is integral to saving time and driving your business’s success.
-According to a 2021 Work Institute report, 33.7% of employees who leave jobs will do so during their first year.
-This turnover creates a challenging environment for business owners and managers.
-They end up spending resources onboarding new talent and missing opportunities to maximize employee contributions.
+According to Statistics Canada’s latest Labour Force Survey, nearly 12% of employees plan to leave their jobs in the next 12 months.
+This exodus creates a challenge for business owners and managers.
+They spend resources onboarding new talent and miss opportunities to maximize employee contributions.

 How to turn new hires into productive employees

 Managers have been trying to identify the best methods to train employees for as long as work has existed.
+Having a streamlined recruitment process is the foundation for successful employees, but training remains a close second.
 As the nature of work and technology change, so too does training.
 However, certain concepts remain true and can guide your training, regardless of your industry.

-Out of these two approaches, relational was shown to be more effective at bringing people up to speed quickly.
-Trainees could digest information at their own pace and rely on trusted colleagues when they had questions.
+Of these two approaches, relational is typically more effective at quickly bringing people up to speed.
+Trainees can digest information at their own pace and rely on trusted colleagues when they have questions.

-- New hires are often given “easy” tasks so they can experience early success.
+New hires are often given “easy” tasks to experience early success.
 This can ingrain poor work habits and lead to false expectations about the work.